How to Transfer Your Chase Ultimate Rewards Points the Smart Way

 United Airlines – Good for loyal flyers.

-United Airlines isn't my favorite partner for transferring Ultimate Rewards points into, simply because their award chart isn't necessarily better than other U.S.-based airlines for redemptions.
+United Airlines isn't my favorite partner for transferring Ultimate Rewards points into, simply because they recently ditched their award chart for "dynamic" pricing for awards.
 However, I do realize that many of our readers are loyal United flyers, either because that's what they fly for work, or just because that's what they prefer.
 So this is a good option if you're a few miles short of your next award flight.

 Virgin Atlantic – Fly to Tokyo in First Class.